ProgramCrafter/salsa-iwj-otter/docs/gamespec.rst

 m::MACRO...}}``.
 And enough blank lines are added to make the input line numbers match up with the lines in the notional ``spec`` file.

+Note that line numbers reported during TOML parsing refer to lines in the template-expanded output.
-To help diagnose your templates, ``otter -vv reset ...`` will expand the templates itself and print out the results of the file splitting, and then of the expansion.
+To help diagnose your templates, ``otter -vv reset ...`` will expand the templates itself and print out the results of the file splitting, and then of the expansion, before sending the file to the server.

 For details of the template syntax, see `the Tera documentation`_.
 For examples, see the built-in game specs.